Spring 2017 TAP Projects Approved!

-CRTPO’s Policy Board adopted the TCC-endorsed list of recommended TAP projects in March 2016.
-The recommended list emerged from a pool of projects submitted through the Fall 2015 call-for-projects process.
+CRTPO’s Policy Board adopted the most recent TCC-endorsed list of recommended TAP projects in April 2017.
+The recommended list emerged from a pool of projects submitted through the Fall 2016 call-for-projects process, combined with projects previously submitted in Fall of 2015.
 All projects were verified and ranked using CRTPO’s adopted TAP Methodology (see “CRTPO’s Methodology” below) and several additional factors which impact project programming.

 Federal legislation under the Moving Ahead for Progress in the 21st Century Act (MAP-21) created the Transportation Alternatives Program (TAP) as a funding source for alternative transportation projects, including projects previously eligible for Transportation Enhancement and Safe Routes to Schools Funding.